reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions.md

 </CodeExample>

-Follow the on-screen instructions for using it.
+Then follow the on-screen instructions for using it.

 :::tip
 Creating an extension requires `git` to already by installed.